Cleft Palate With Cleft Lip

-A plastic surgeon will repair the baby's cleft lip first, usually when the baby is 2–10 weeks old.
-This is done with a surgery called cheiloplasty (KY-lo-tuh-plass-tee).
+A plastic surgeon will repair the baby's cleft lip first, usually when the baby is about 3 months old.
+This is done with a surgery called cheiloplasty (KY-lo-plass-tee).
 It's done in the hospital while the baby is under general anesthesia.

 - Close the cleft.

 - Improve the shape and symmetry of the upper lip and nose.

 If the cleft lip is wide, special procedures like lip adhesion or nasal alveolar molding (NAM) might help bring the parts of the lip closer together and improve the shape of the nose before the cleft lip repair.
 Cleft lip repair usually leaves a small scar under the nose.

 A cleft palate usually is repaired with surgery called palatoplasty (PAL-eh-tuh-plass-tee) when the baby is 10–12 months old.
 The goals of palatoplasty are to: